 Well, SSL certificates are only used to confirm the identity of a website.
 These certificates are emitted and signed by certificate authorities with their private keys.
 Before getting a certificate from them, you must somehow confirm your identity and prove you are the organization and website owner.

-There are different types of Secure Sockets Layer Certificates, but the most common ones are Domain Verified Certificates.
+There are different types of SSL Certificates, but the most common ones are Domain Verified Certificates.
 These certificates can even be obtained for free these days (keep reading and I’ll tell you how).
 The verification process is pretty simple and very similar to the Google Search Console one.
-There are also other types of certificates, such as Organization Validated (OV) or Extended Validation (EV) certificates.
-They are more expensive, but require further verification, which involves company documents and IDs.
+You upload an HTML file to your server, proving you’re the entity.

 Web Browsers come packed up with a bunch of public keys from certificate authorities.
 They check if the certificates have been signed with the proper private keys, therefore confirming that their identity has been verified by a trusted authority and not by some random certificate generator.
 If the certificate is expired or not valid, a red warning will show up.